 Features and Options

 TP-Link extenders come in a variety of configurations and speeds.
 Note that no matter how fast or powerful your extender may be, it can’t outperform your base Internet connectivity.
-That is, if you have an extender that can handle speeds of 800 MBps but your Internet service itself is only delivering 100 MBps, then your home WiFi network is going to be running at 100 MBps, no more than that.
+That is, if you have an extender that can handle speeds of 800 MBps, but your Internet service itself is only delivering 100 MBps, then your home WiFi network is going to be running at 100 MBps, no more than that.
 So there is no need to purchase an extender that provides more bandwidth than you currently have, or plan to acquire.

 One nice feature to have in an extender is a built-in wired Ethernet port.
-This means that at the physical location of the extender, you can connect wired Internet to any nearby devices.
+This means that at the physical location of the extender, you can connect the wired Internet to any nearby devices.
 This can be very handy if you have desktop computers or game consoles that need a physical rather than a WiFi connection.
 Another useful feature found in many TP-Link devices is a beamformer, which is a physically configurable antenna that you can point in the direction of the device(s) that will be using the extender to connect.
-This can increase range somewhat and can dramatically enhance Internet performance at that device, albeit at the cost of somewhat reduced effectiveness of the extender in the areas not being beamformed.
+This can increase range somewhat and can dramatically enhance Internet performance at that device, albeit at the cost of slightly reduced effectiveness of the extender in the areas not being beamformed.
 Beamform-equipped extenders often have multiple beamformers, however, allowing an optimized Internet connection for multiple devices at once.

 Regardless of the features and options you choose, you will need to connect and configure your TP-Link extender to get it working.
-In the next section I’ll talk about how to do that.
+In the next section, I’ll talk about how to do that.

-(Still need to purchase a TP-Link WiFi extender?
+(Still, need to purchase a TP-Link WiFi extender?
 Here’s the link to their product catalog on Amazon.)

 First things first

 Before doing anything with the extender, you need to collect some information about your existing router.
-You need to identify the router IP address, the WiFi SSID (broadcast name), the type of encryption it uses and the password to access the network.
+You need to identify the router IP address, the WiFi SSID (broadcast name), the type of encryption it uses, and the password to access the network.

 - Log into your router.
 This is usually achieved by typing its IP address into a browser.
-Most often it’s 192.168.1.1, but it can be something else.
+Most often, it’s 192.168.1.1, but it can be something else.
 See your router documentation.